Traffic Recorder

 Recording Job Properties

-Property | Value Examples | Description |
+Property | Example Values | Description |

 ---|---|---|

-KFL Statement | http or dns | The pattern used to filter and record traffic. |
+KFL Statement | http or dns | The KFL pattern used to filter and record traffic. |

-Start Time | 08:45 UTC <leave-empty> | The scheduled start time of the job, in UTC timezone.
-Leave blank to start immediately. |
+Start Time | 08:45 UTC or leave empty | Scheduled start time in UTC.
+Leave empty to start immediately. |

-Duration | 60 1440 | The length of time, in minutes, traffic will be recorded once the job starts. |
+Duration | 60 , 1440 | Duration in minutes to record traffic after the job starts. |

-Behavior-based Recording
+Behavior-Based Recording

 (response.status == 500) and